 How to Choose the Best Baby Formula Series: Baby formula carbs – Not all created equal

-1) We Nutritionists have been spouting the evils of corn syrup for years now….
+1) We Nutritionists have been spouting concerns about excessive corn syrup intake for years now….
 Why would we recommend it for infants?

 3) Lactose helps aid in the absorption of calcium from baby formula (1).

 4) Lactose helps feed the good bacteria that we want to grow in babies’ intestines (2-5).

 5) Almost all of the corn in this country is now genetically modified.
 While I do not take a firm stance either way on genetically modified foods, I don’t think our susceptible infants are the population on which to be testing them.
 But LOTS of formulas now have non-GMO versions.
 In my opinion, this is a great option if a corn-based sugar is one of the main ingredients.

 Now, babies need carbohydrate to grow so if you take out lactose, you have to replace it with something!
 And babies also have limited ability to digest.
 So, you can’t feed them vegetable fiber for their carbohydrate.
 If you don’t use lactose in formula you are limited to using one of these glucose or sucrose-based sugars.